PistolRcks/py2048/README.md

 [Python 2.7](https://www.python.org/ftp/python/2.7.7/python-2.7.7.msi),
 [pygame](http://pygame.org/ftp/pygame-1.9.1.win32-py2.7.msi)
+(direct download)

-**NOTE:** Since pygame only comes in 32-bit, you need the 32-bit version of Python 2.7 also.
-This is because the installer for pygame will not detect a 64-bit installation of Python 2.7 since it is not compatible.
-I know, I've tried.
+**NOTE:** Since pygame only comes in 32-bit, the linked version of Python is also 32-bit.
+A 64-bit installation of Python will not work with pygame.

 ### MAC OS X